misterdjules/node-fast/README.md

 initiated the RPC call.

-By convention, the `m` fields (`m.name` and `m.uts`) are populated for all server messages with the name of the RPC method being invoked, even though `m.name` is redundant.
+By convention, the `m` fields (`m.name` and `m.uts`) are populated for all server messages, even though `m.name` is redundant.

 The RPC request begins when the client sends the initial `DATA` message.
 The RPC request is finished when the server sends either an `ERROR` or `END` message